Buy your freehold

 "Having a share of freehold does seem to make properties more saleable.
 In both cases we had poor managing agents, and it was a huge bonus to take control of the management and improve the upkeep."

-MoneySaver 'squoog' - Jan 2012
+MoneySaver 'squoog'

 We hope this guide will help you make sense of the process.
-This is a complex area of law, though – you also need a solicitor with expertise in the area to guide you through.
+This is a complex area of law, though – so you also need a specialist solicitor with expertise in the area to guide you through.

-Buy the freehold vs right to manage
+Buy the freehold or right to manage?

 Buy the freehold: Pros & cons